BIAOXYZ/myNotes/programming_notes/computer_science_topics/Database/SQL/README.md

 - > **Bonus Section: the Having Clause**
   * > You can filter the grouped data further by using the HAVING clause.
 The HAVING clause ***is similar to the WHERE clause, but operates on groups of rows rather than on individual rows***.
 To illustrate how the HAVING clause works, we can use it to limit results to those actors who've appeared in more than ten films:

+7 Common GROUP BY Errors https://learnsql.com/blog/error-with-group-by/

+GROUP BY without aggregate function https://stackoverflow.com/questions/20074562/group-by-without-aggregate-function

+Are the columns used in the order / group by clause(s) mandatory in the select clause? https://stackoverflow.com/questions/27976643/are-the-columns-used-in-the-order-group-by-clauses-mandatory-in-the-select-c

 # Join

 【[:star:][`*`]】 What is the difference between "INNER JOIN" and "OUTER JOIN"? https://stackoverflow.com/questions/38549/what-is-the-difference-between-inner-join-and-outer-join